-A rarity to behold, Witch Eggs occur when an egg is formed without a yolk.
-Making the resultant eggs substantially smaller.
+A rarity to behold, Witch Eggs occur when an egg is formed without a yolk, making the resultant eggs substantially smaller.
 This usually happens when a pullet (young hen) has just begun laying eggs.
 However, some chickens have been known to lay them occasionally throughout their lives.
-Also known as a Cock’s Egg, Fairy Egg, and the rather less alluring Fart Egg, there is much folklore which surrounds these curious little ovum worth exploring.
+Also known as a Cock’s Egg, Fairy Egg, and the rather less alluring Fart Egg, there is much folklore which surrounds these curious little ova worth exploring.

 The Basilisk & Cockatrice

 The Basilisk derives its name from the Greek epithet basilikos.
 A term which means "imperial" or "royal."
 It was commonly known as 'King of the Serpents', and was often envisioned as a "Crowned" serpent.
 The Basilisk also had the power to kill both animals and plant life with a single glance, or with its deadly breath.